 Experience

 FCA v.
-Korfuzi and others: prosecution of five defendants for conspiracy to insider deal and money laundering offences (set for trial in February 2025).
+Korfuzi and others: first junior counsel for the FCA in successful prosecution of Redinel and Oerta Korfuzi for conspiracy to insider deal and money laundering offences (February - June 2025).

-Tom has vast experience of internal investigations that span a number of jurisdictions and involve a number of prosecuting agencies and regulators.
+Tom has vast experience of internal investigations that span several jurisdictions and involve multiple prosecuting agencies and regulators.
 He has both led and been a member of specialised teams from chambers.
 He has dealt with disclosure, civil discovery, compelled requests, subpoenas, mutual legal assistance treaties and LPP involving multi-national corporates and their affiliates.

 Tom has developed a keen interest and expertise of the Criminal Finances Act 2017 and specifically the new corporate criminal offences of failing to prevent the facilitation of tax evasion, which came into force at the end of September 2019.
 He has written and lectured extensively on the subject, including at seminars to top tier international law firms.